-Traveling cheap is a learned art and not one for the faint of heart.
-It takes commitment, dedication to sticking to your budget, and sacrifices at times ... but it is so worth it.
+Traveling cheap is a learned art.
+It takes commitment, dedication to sticking to your budget, and sacrifices, plus learning from your mistakes ... but it is so worth it.

 Many people think they can't travel the world because their budget is just too tight.
 That's completely not true, so don't let yourself buy into that lie.
 It's all about priorities and also some research.
 If you can't afford to stay in luxurious resorts, don't worry because you're in good company.

-These tips come from a chronic cheap traveler, so be smart and learn from my mistakes.
+These tips come from a chronic cheap traveler.
 I've tested all the travel tips out so you don't have to.

 - Rules for food

 - Splurge on the items that matter most

 - Chose your souvenirs wisely

 - Do all the free stuff